Self-Supervised Learning to Prove Equivalence Between Straight-Line Programs via Rewrite Rules: Experimentation

-In the upper left data cell in Table~\ref{tab:categories}, we find that of the 10,000 samples in $R_t$, $M_7$ was able to find a rewrite rule sequence from ProgA to ProgB for 98\% of them, which is arguably very high.
-We see that some subsets of $R_t$ performed better than this overall result, such as cases where ProgA to ProgB proofs contain 1-10 rewrite rule steps (99\% effectiveness).
+In the upper left data cell in Table~\ref{tab:categories}, we find that of the 10,000 samples in $Synth_{test}$, $M_7$ was able to find a rewrite rule sequence from ProgA to ProgB for 98\% of them, which is arguably very high.
+We see that some subsets of $Synth_{test}$ performed better than this overall result, such as cases where ProgA to ProgB proofs contain 1-10 rewrite rule steps (99\% effectiveness).
 Other subsets performed worse, such as proving samples where a depth 5 NodeID was use to create ProgB.
 In general we see that program pairs generated with shorter rewrite rule sequences are more easily proven equal than longer ones, corresponding to the intuition that shorter proofs are easier to find.
 In the table, there are 5 subsets tied for the poorest result of 92\% success: all 4 subsets with NodeID at depth 5, and cases where ProgA has a deep expression and generating ProgB used over 10 rewrite rule steps.
 These results show that \DLTOOL is challenged by deeply nested expressions and long proofs, however it still achieves over 90\% success.

-Table~\ref{tab:categories} also shows that \DLTOOL well handles rare tokens.
+Table~\ref{tab:categories} also shows that \DLTOOL handles rare tokens well.
 The output token least represented in our 640,000 samples in $T_1$ is \texttt{Nrlrr}, used in only 278 samples. \texttt{Nrlrr} is one of 16 tokens used to indicate that a rule should be applied to a depth 5 node; all 15 of the other such tokens make up the 15 other least commonly used tokens in the $T_1$ output group.
-During self-supervised training, we compensate for this rarity to increase the number of such samples in $T_{2-7}$.
+During self-supervised training, our hindsight methodology helps compensate for this rarity to increase the number of such samples in $T_{2-7}$.
 As we show with the ``NodeID at depth 5'' row in Table~\ref{tab:categories}, our fully trained model has learned to use these tokens effectively.

 Our synthetic ProgA algorithm given in algorithm~\ref{alg:GenerateRewrites} is designed to insure a relatively balanced use of input tokens in $T_1$ for training.
 This works well, because the least used input token is one of the 5 tokens representing functions which receive 2 scalars and produce a vector output (\texttt{f4v}) with 43,458 of the 640,000 samples using it.
 Table~\ref{tab:categories} shows that those programs using at least 3 functions are proven well by \DLTOOL.